 TASK 4.
 Photosynthesis model optimization, updates, applications

-Task 4 advances the photosynthesis model (SCOPE v1.53) developed in the Photosynthesis Study with updated
+Task 4 advanced the photosynthesis model (SCOPE v1.53) developed in the Photosynthesis Study with updated

-functionality and content, and addresses its applications.
-Four aspects of model optimization are targeted:
+functionality and content, and addressed its applications.
+Four aspects of model optimization were targeted:

 (i) inclusion of new elements such as PSI/PSII relative contributions and xanthophyll effects;